 - To establish and cultivate an ongoing network crucial to strengthening international cooperation and areas of agreement among leaders in the global community

-Topics of Past Seminars
+Selected Topics Covered During Past Seminars

 - The U.S. and Multilateralism: Prospects for a New Era